-(Photo By Aldo Cantellano)
+(Photo At 9 Weeks By Aldo Cantellano)

-After that first night, our routine continued and so did the nightly bathroom break(s).
-I started to develop the droopy eye complex that is common among parents with newborns complete with all the complaining.
+I spent the first night in the basement sleeping next to Fily inside her shiny new crate.
+I woke for a bathroom break outside despite early October snow.
+Each night, the routine continued, and I started to develop the droopy eye complex that is also common among parents with infants complete with all the complaining.